MichaelCade/90DaysOfDevOps/Days/day39.md

 ![](Images/Day39_Git8.png)

-I find this method much easier to track changes and this is something similar to what we will see when we look into git based services such as GitHub.
+I find this method much easier to track changes and this is something similar to what we will see when we look into git-based services such as GitHub.

 We can also use `git difftool --staged` to compare stage with committed files.